Progesterone is a hormone that the body produces naturally. It plays an essential role in pregnancy and fertility.

 - spotting or cramping during pregnancy

-Aging also causes the levels of hormones, including progesterone, to change and decline.
+Aging also causes the levels of hormones, including progesterone, to decline.
 This can lead to irregular ovulation and periods.

 Doctors can prescribe natural progesterone for people with low levels, such as Crinone and Prometrium.
-These are produced in a lab and made from a natural compound called diosgenin.
+The manufacturer produces these in a lab from a natural compound called diosgenin.
 Crinone and Prometrium are available in gel and capsule form.

-However, there are also many products marketed as natural forms of progesterone.
+However, many products are also available that claim to serve as natural sources of progesterone.
 These products are made from soybeans or a wild and inedible Mexican yam called Diascorea villosa.

-Even though some people consider wild yam products as a natural form of progesterone, they do not contain any progesterone.
-They contain a chemical that can be converted to progesterone, but only through a series of chemical reactions that occur in a laboratory.
-Therefore, taking a product that contains just wild yam will not provide any progesterone.
+Even though some people consider wild yam products to be a natural form of progesterone they contain diosgenin, not progesterone.
+Unfortunately, the diosgenin in wild yams cannot be converted into hormones by the human body, synthetic chemical laboratory reactions are required.
+Therefore, taking a product that contains only wild yam will not provide any progesterone activity.

-It is worth noting that there is little research to support these claims, and many studies look at the effects in animals or cells in a laboratory setting.
-More studies are needed to confirm them.
+Little research supports these claims, and many studies look at the effects on animals or cells in a laboratory setting.
+More studies are necessary to confirm them.

 Some foods claimed to help low progesterone include:

 Vitamin B-6 has a role in liver function, which helps to keep hormone levels balanced.